bkper/GSTestRunner/README.md

 }

 ````
 Take a look at the trick to know if the suite is running by a time trigger, or manually.
-Its good to avoid unnecessary email notifications when on development.
+Its good to avoid unnecessary email notifications when running manually.

 #Suite result